nwy140/GameDevLog/GamePitching/Quick Game Ideas.md

 Ghost city

+Guard lightsabers
+- game where you plag as rraffic police guards and fight with your traffic light sabers

+Bsllon ride
+- ride on the ballon with out getting pop
+- animal ballon skils horse panda dog
 ## Dev Lesson
 Firdt thing you should create is game level progression.
 That's what really matters at first.